-32This increase in the likelihood of planting these cash crops did not appear to have a strong income effect, as the amount harvested and sold was extremely small.
+32This increase in the likelihood of planting these cash crops did not appear to have a strong income effect, as the amount harvested and sold was extremely small. .
 As women had to negotiate access to land with their spouses to cultivate these crops, this suggests a potential shift in intra-household bargaining, which is discussed below.
 While households in the Zap and Mobile treatments were more likely to sell cowpea, this is compared to a mean of zero in the Cash group.

-transfer and actually receiving the transfer was only 1-2 days longer in Zap villages, these additional days provided program recipients with greater flexibility during a particularly busy time of year.
+additional days provided program recipients with greater flexibility during a particularly busy time of year.